whonut/whonut.github.io/_posts/2016-08-04-Constituencies, First Past the Post and Minority Rule.md

 tags: voting
 ---

-The other day, I rewatched CGP Grey's [excellent videos](https://www.youtube.com/playlist?list=PL9936C719FF689E7D) about the Electoral College.
+The other day, I re watched CGP Grey's [excellent videos](https://www.youtube.com/playlist?list=PL9936C719FF689E7D) about the Electoral College.
 In
 [one video](https://youtu.be/7wC42HgLA4k?list=PL9936C719FF689E7D&t=259), Grey shows how it is possible to become President with only about
 23% of the popular vote.
 The UK's constituency-based system shares some key features with the Electoral College, so I wondered whether a similar feat might be possible here.
 A quick search for data and a few lines of code later, I had my answer.